kr4g/Klotho/README.md

 `AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as `AlloLib`.

 When used in concert, `AlloLib` and `AlloPy` bridge the subatomic, sample-level world of sound synthesis and graphical computation with the macrocosmic, "outside of time" realm of music composition and poly-sensory metacomposition.
-Together, they form a unified *AlloVerse* where students, artists, composers, and researchers can move freely between all levels of a distributed, multimedia system.
+Together, they form a unified *AlloVerse* where students, artists, composers, and researchers can move freely between all levels of a distributed, multimedia composition system.

 *Coming soon...*